doolse/purescript-reactnative/README.md

 lagging behind or the component does not yet have a safe version, it's still possible to use the library without too much hassle.

 - Stay event framework agnostic.
-This is acheived by using `EffFnX` to model the event callbacks.
+This is acheived by using `EffectFnX` to model the event callbacks.
 There will be additional libraries for your favourite action library - e.g. `purescript-reactnative-thermite` I have also made a very small and simple library for dispatching react actions [purescript-dispatcher-react](http://github.com/doolse/purescript-dispatcher-react).